-Our curriculum is delivered online so that working professionals may complete a degree as a part-time student working off campus on his/her own time.
-Following is a typical plan of study for the degree program.
+Our curriculum is delivered online so that working professionals may complete a degree as a part-time student working off-campus on his or her own time.
+The following is a typical plan of study for the degree program.

 |Fall||Supply Chain Management*||4 credits||SCM 800|

-*Because the 12-credit Graduate Certificate in Supply Chain Management consists of the first three courses of the master's program (SCM 800, SCM 810, and SCM 820), you may also apply for the certificate if you would like to add this quality credential to your transcript even before you complete the full master’s.
+*Because the 12-credit Graduate Certificate in Supply Chain Management consists of the first courses of the master's program (indicated by an asterisk*), you may also apply for the certificate if you would like to add this quality credential to your transcript even before you complete the full master’s.